a1ecbr0wn/call_logger/README.md

 ## Contribute

-This is just an early attempt at a general purpose logger that calls out to another process.
+This is just a general purpose logger that calls out to another process.
 If you have any ideas for missing features, please raise an [issue](https://github.com/a1ecbr0wn/call_logger/issues) or a PR.